Certora/fried-egg/README.md

-## Future project: Adapting to perform linear invariant inference

-We would like to replace `PointerSimplification.kt` with fried-egg, since it could be much faster and find better simplifications.
+- We would like to replace `PointerSimplification.kt` with fried-egg, since it could be much faster and find better simplifications.
 The challenge is to not replace assignments that need to maintain a particular shape for other analysis.
 In particular, byte array length computations are a problem.
 There is code that finds these computations in `AllocationAnalysis.kt`, but the PointerSimplification code does it's own ad-hoc thing using the invariants it found.